MirrorCheck: Efficient Adversarial Defense for Vision-Language Models: Further Background and Related Works

+An adversarial example, within the scope of machine learning, is a sample intentionally manipulated by an adversary to provoke an incorrect output from a target classifier.
+Typically, in image classification tasks, where the ground truth is based on human perception, defining adversarial examples involves perturbing a correctly classified sample (referred to as the seed example) by a limited amount to generate a misclassified sample (denoted as $x_{\text{adv}}$).
+Existing research on adversarial example generation predominantly centers on image classification models, reflecting the prominence and vulnerability of such models to adversarial attacks.
+Numerous methodologies have been introduced to craft adversarial examples, encompassing fast gradient-based techniques \cite{goodfellow2015explaining,liu2016delving}, optimization-based strategies \cite{szegedy2013intriguing,carlini2017towards}, and other innovative approaches \cite{nguyen2015deep,papernot2016limitations}.
+Notably, \cite{carlini2017towards} introduced state-of-the-art attacks that impose constraints on L$_0$, L$_2$, and L$_{\infty}$ norms, highlighting the versatility and effectiveness of adversarial attacks across various norm spaces.
+Adversarial examples can be categorized as targeted or untargeted depending on the adversary's objective.
+In targeted attacks, the adversary aims for the perturbed sample $x_{\text{adv}}$ to be classified as a specific class, while in untargeted attacks, the objective is for $x_{\text{adv}}$ to be classified as any class other than its correct class.
 Formally, a targeted adversary seeks to find an $x_{\text{adv}}$ such that the target classifier assigns it to the target class $y$ while remaining within a certain distance $\epsilon$ from the original sample $x_{\text{clean}}$.
 Conversely, an untargeted adversary aims to find an $x_{\text{adv}}$ which is misclassified compared to the original $x_{\text{clean}}$ within the same distance threshold $\epsilon$.
 The adversary's strength, denoted as $\epsilon$, restricts the allowable transformations applied to the seed example.
 In contrast, the distance metric $\Delta(x_{\text{clean}},x_{\text{adv}})$ and the threshold $\epsilon$ model how close an adversarial example needs to be to the original to deceive a human observer.
-As specified in Section \ref{related}, we will introduce some attack strategies used in classification tasks.
-We also leverage these attacks to test the efficacy of \ours{} in this setting; \begin{itemize} \item \textbf{Fast Gradient Sign Method} (FGSM, $L_\infty$, Untargeted): The Fast Gradient Sign Method (FGSM) is an adversarial attack technique proposed by Goodfellow et al. \citep{goodfellow2015explaining} that efficiently generates adversarial examples for deep neural networks (DNNs).
+As specified in our related work section, we will introduce some attack strategies used in classification tasks.
+We also leverage these attacks to test the efficacy of \ours{} in this setting; \begin{itemize} \item \textbf{Fast Gradient Sign Method} (FGSM, $L_\infty$, Untargeted): The Fast Gradient Sign Method (FGSM) is an adversarial attack technique proposed by Goodfellow et al. \cite{goodfellow2015explaining} that efficiently generates adversarial examples for deep neural networks (DNNs).
 The objective of the FGSM attack is to perturb input data in such a way that it induces misclassification by the target model while ensuring the perturbations are imperceptible to human observers.
 The main idea behind FGSM is to compute the gradient of the loss function with respect to the input data, and then perturb the input data in the direction that maximizes the loss.
 Specifically, FGSM calculates the gradient of the loss function with respect to the input data, and then scales the gradient by a small constant $\epsilon$ to determine the perturbation direction.
 This perturbation is added to the original input data to create the adversarial example.
 Mathematically, the FGSM perturbation is defined as:

 where $\epsilon$ is a small constant controlling the magnitude of the perturbation, and sign denotes the sign function.
 The objective function of the FGSM attack is typically the cross-entropy loss between the predicted and true labels, as it aims to maximize the model's prediction error for the given input.